May In The Vegie Patch + Greenhouse

 Direct sow

-• Coriander and rocket may need to be undercover (ie in the greenhouse or on a porch) if temperatures get too cold at yours.
+• Coriander and rocket may need to be undercover (ie the greenhouse, a cloche or on a porch) if temperatures are chilly at yours.

-• Mizuna is a super handy, easy, cold hardy green to sow now.
-Let it self seed ever after.
+• Mizuna is a super handy, easy as, cold hardy green to sow now.
+Let it self seed and have it ever after.

 Tray Sow